UKVI Approved Banks in India and Bank Statement Requirements 2026

 - The current value of the FD

-- That the funds are accessible before maturity and can be liquidated within the required period
+- That the funds are immediately accessible before maturity, with the access conditions clearly stated

 Many banks will issue such a letter on request.
 If yours will not, consider breaking the FD into the savings account for the 28-day holding period instead.